 Students develop foundational social work practice knowledge, skills, and values while learning to interview, assess, set goals, and work with individual clients.
 Course readings, class participation, simulations, and role-plays provide learning opportunities for students to build skills necessary for generalist social work practice with individuals, families, and groups.
 Emphasis is on holistic practice applying the strength-based problem solving approach and working with diverse populations.
-Open only to students majoring in Social Work.
+Open only to students who have applied and been admitted to the degree program in Social Work.

 Students begin applying practice knowledge and skills in their first social work practicum.
 Social work professionals in regional human service agencies supervise students in a full-year field placement.
-Students also synthesize their course-based learning with their supervised training through participation in weekly integrative seminars.
+Students also synthesize their coursebased learning with their supervised training through participation in weekly integrative seminars.
 Students complete a minimum of 120 hours of supervised practice in the fall term.
-Open only to students majoring in Social Work.
+Open only to students who have applied and been admitted to the degree program in Social Work.